Revealing the administrative process of data sharing: LLM-assisted topic modelling of COVID-19 Immunity Task Force Databank operations

 Background

 [2] Most of what we know about research data sharing comes from self-reported surveys and post-hoc reflections (Panhuis et al. 2014; Shabani and Borry 2016; Shabani, Thorogood, and Borry 2016).
 The actual day-to-day work of negotiating data sharing agreements, onboarding partner studies, and managing the technical and administrative dimensions of data transfer across institutions has rarely been observed directly.
-This gap is consequential: stakeholders consistently underestimate the labour required to coordinate large-scale data sharing, and policymakers lack empirical grounding for decisions about how to staff, fund, and organize data sharing operations (Choroszewicz 2022; Casey, Li, and Berry 2016).
+This gap is consequential, since stakeholders consistently underestimate the labour required to coordinate large-scale data sharing, and policymakers lack empirical grounding for decisions about how to staff, fund, and organize data sharing operations (Choroszewicz 2022; Casey, Li, and Berry 2016).

 [3] Computational analysis of organizational correspondence offers a promising approach for studying coordination work as it actually unfolds.
 Topic modeling and related natural language processing techniques have been applied to email archives to characterize patterns of collaboration in large projects (Piccolo et al. 2018; Indig et al. 2023), and to health-related text data more broadly (Lossio-Ventura et al. 2021).
 Recent advances in combining non-negative matrix factorization (NMF) with large language model (LLM) assisted annotation have further improved the interpretability of topic modeling outputs (Wanna et al. 2024; Janssens, Bogaert, and Van den Poel 2025; Tan and D’Souza 2025).

-[4] The Canadian COVID-19 Immunity Task Force (CITF) Databank offers a rare opportunity to apply these methods to the study of health data sharing governance.
+[4] The Canadian COVID-19 Immunity Task Force (CITF) Databank offers a valuable opportunity to apply these methods to the study of health data sharing governance.
 Established in 2020 to coordinate serological and immunological research across Canada, the CITF Databank integrated over 150,000 health records from over 100 partnering studies spanning diverse institutional settings and geographic locations.
 The operational work of coordinating data sharing with all these studies was conducted largely through email correspondence managed by a central operations team, generating a primary record of data sharing coordination as it actually unfolded in real time.

 Methods